yahoo/elide-doc/pages/guide/v5/04-analytics.md

 {% include code_example example="04-analytic-extend-config" %}

 We can use Java's inheritance, if the goal does not involve changing the type of columns.
-Hjson `extend` will still involve a few lines of simple changes.
+Hjson `extend` will still require a few lines of simple changes.

 {% include code_example example="04-analytic-extend-config-simple" %}